• Home

 Mount the motor to the sewing table

-After setting up the motor, insert 2 of its carriage bolts to the leftmost holes in the sewing table.
-Next, place a washer, lock washer and nut on each of the bolts so that the nut can safely hold the motor once tied up.
+After setting up the motor, insert 2 of its carriage bolts into the leftmost holes in the sewing table.
+Next, place a washer, lock washer, and nut on each of the bolts so that the nut can safely hold the motor once tied up.

-Thread the nuts almost halfway then insert the motor to the bolts through its bolt slots.
+Thread the nuts almost halfway then insert the motor into the bolts through its bolt slots.
 While in this position, insert the third carriage bolt on the opposite side through the table and slot on the motor, then follow it up with the washer, lock washer, and nut.
-Finger tighten all three nuts for a loose fit.
+Finger-tighten all three nuts for a loose fit.

 Adjust the position of the motor